 You’ll also need to bring:

 *Note: If you are over 17 ½ but under 18 years old, you can get your permit without providing driver education and driver training certificates however, you will not be able to take the driving test until you turn 18.

-Pass a Behind-the-Wheel Training Course
+Complete Behind-the-Wheel Training

 - 10 of these hours must be done at night.

-- The 50 hours cannot be done in less than 6 months.
+- The 50 hours cannot be completed in less than 6 months.
 (In other words, once you pass our Driver’s Ed online course and the Behind-the-Wheel training, you have to wait 6 months to apply for your new driver’s license.)